pymc-devs/pymc/.github/PULL_REQUEST_TEMPLATE.md

 + [ ] important background, or a details about the implementation
 + [ ] are the changes covered by tests?
 + [ ] are example-notebooks affected in a relevant way?
-+ [ ] right before it's ready to merge, mention the PR in the RELEASE-NOTES.md
++ [ ] describe the change and link to the PR in the RELEASE-NOTES.md